 Cordless Drill Issue#2: Choose the Right Features

 Most people know that a drill spins some kind of bit to bore holes in wood and plastic.
-What you might now know is that there are two other modes that cordless drills can sometimes have: “drill driver” (for driving screws) and “hammer drill” (for efficiently boring holes in masonry).
+What you might not know is that there are two other modes that cordless drills can sometimes have: “drill driver” (for driving screws) and “hammer drill” (for efficiently boring holes in masonry).

 When a drill is marketed as a “drill driver”, that means something.
 It means there’s some way of limiting the amount of twisting force that the tool can deliver before controlled internal slipping kicks in.
 This makes it easier to drive screws to a consistent depth.

-Some cordless drills are also advertised as “hammer” drills and this means something specific and useful for drilling in brick, block and concrete.
+Some cordless drills are also advertised as “hammer” drills and this means something specific and useful for drilling in brick, stone, block and concrete.
 Instead of just spinning a masonry drill bit, a hammer drill also introduces a high frequency back-and-forth pounding action.
 Think of it like a miniature jack hammer, pounding away while the bit spins.
 The bottom line is vastly faster drilling progress through any kind of masonry – 3x to 5x faster, in fact.
-Hammer drills cost more, but they’re the only practical option for boring holes in masonry.
+Hammer drills cost more, but they’re the only practical option for boring small holes in masonry.

 Point#3: Choose the Right Brand